 I saw that anxiety could also be viewed as an increase in energy.
 It was an internal sensation which mobilised me to do something different in my life.
 Not a bad thing, but something that could be used for my good, to make my life even better.
 It was (and still can be) a heads up that things weren’t in mental or emotional balance – but what?

 It could be my mental processing of external events.
 I realised that things I couldn’t control conflicted with my ego, i.e. the need to be right.
 It conflicted with what I thought I wanted or ‘what I should have’, rather than accepting ‘what is’.
 We can’t control everything.
 And when we wish for things to be different than they actually are, in the here and now, we can create anxiety.
 We feel conflicted and anxious.
 And powerless.
 Because sometimes we are powerless.
 And that’s humbling.

 We can only change things in the present.
 If we whizz our way to how we want things to be in the future, we are denying the present.
 We are then living in the future.
 Not in reality, and not in the here and now, where the seeds of change are sown.

 Acceptance eases anxiety

 The process starts with accepting ourselves and our circumstances right now.
 They are as they are.
 It’s not to minimise our circumstances; they can be tough, hard or painful.
 And we may need to grieve those losses in the present moment.
-Life is not as we may want it to be, but it is what we are experiencing in every moment of being alive.
+Life is not as we may want it to be – this Christmas certainly isn’t (at least, for most of us), but it is what we are experiencing in every moment of being alive.
 When we can accept that, and also have compassion and gentleness for ourselves, the anxiety can decrease.

 This article was originally published here at emmasims.co.uk